-These security measures prevent fraudulent payments, which in-turn saves merchants from a potential Chargeback fee.
+These security measures prevent fraudulent payments, which in turn saves merchants from a potential Chargeback fee.

-More than 6 million people own Apple Pay enabled devices in the UK, making this is one card payment solution your business can’t afford to miss.
+More than 6 million people own Apple Pay enabled devices in the UK, making this one card payment solution your business can’t afford to miss.

 Quick and simple transactions

 Find answers to all your Apple Pay-related questions.

 To accept Apple Pay for your business, all you need is one of our card machines (also known as PDQ, Chip & Pin, card readers and card terminals).
 Each one comes with Contactless, Apple Pay and Android Pay as standard.
 If customers want to pay with Apple Pay, all they need to do is register their card details to their Apple Wallet and follow the instructions.